bd2kccd/data-reader/README.md

 Depending on whether the data is continuous or discrete, the validation may vary.

-For continuous tabular data, file delimiter is required to call the validation:
+To validate continuous tabular data:

 ````java
 TabularDataValidation validation = new ContinuousTabularDataFileValidation(file, Delimiter.COMMA);